islemsaidani/extract-CS-build-PMD/README.md

 the CSV file "data_top10.csv" contains information about the build history of top-10 Java CI projects extracted from TravisTorrent database.

 # Run
-All you have to do is to run "MainProgram.java"
+- All you have to do is to run "MainProgram.java".
-At each run, you have to delete "C:/gitProj" directory.
+- At each run, you have to delete "C:/gitProj" directory.